6 colour scheme ideas from Julia Kendell

 About Julia Kendell

 With over 30 years’ experience as an interior designer Julia’s portfolio is packed with projects ranging from elegant yet practical homes all the way to large scale restaurants and hotels.
 You may recognise her from her regular appearances as the resident design expert on BBC1s DIY SOS or ITVs 60 Minute Makeover where she prides herself on creating fabulous interiors on tight budgets and limited timeframes.
-As well as mentoring the design students in Homebase’s Interior Design Academy, she also finds the time to impart her easy-to-follow advice to you through her videos and guides.
+She also finds the time to impart her easy-to-follow advice to you through her videos and guides.